loadmill/loadmill-node/README.md

 );

 const result = await loadmill.wait(testPlan);
-loadmill.mochawesomeReport(result); // may add a second arg of path to save the report to.
 ```

 In case you wish to run all the Loadmill tests in a given folder you can use the `runFolder` API.